kamichal/yarap/README.rst

 ==============================

 Yawrap project lost its developper years ago.
-I figured out and developed a next generation of this project, called `airium`.
+I figured out and developed a next generation of this project, called `airium` `airium <https://gitlab.com/kamichal/airium>`_.

-Airium is a successor of Yawrap project.
+`airium` is a successor of the `yawrap` project.

 Sometimes a software delevoper decides to remove everything he wrote and then writes it once again.
 That happened to this project.
 I don't plan its maintenance anymore.

-Please do not use yawrap in your projects.
-Switch to airium, which also generates HTML code, works faster and is also much less clunky.
+Please do not use yawrap in your projects, but sitch to airium, which is very similar tool that generates HTML code from python, works faster and is also much less clunky.

 Yawrap
 ======